Systems, Synthetic and Physical Biology

 joff@rice.edu

-Systems, Synthetic, and Physical Biology (SSPB) is a new discipline that draws upon principles from physics, chemistry, engineering, and mathematics and integrates experimental biochemical, cell biological, and molecular genetics approaches with computational design, simulation, and modeling to anticipate the properties of complex and multiscale biological systems.
-The Graduate Program in SSPB represents a cooperative effort by faculty in the Schools of Natural Sciences and Engineering to provide training in this highly interdisciplinary field.
+Systems, Synthetic and Physical Biology (SSPB) is a new discipline that draws upon principles from physics, chemistry, engineering, and mathematics and integrates experimental biochemical, cell biological, and molecular genetics approaches with computational design, simulation, and modeling to anticipate the properties of complex and multiscale biological systems.
+As a unique graduate program, SSPB represents a cooperative effort by faculty in the Schools of Natural Sciences and Engineering to provide training in this highly interdisciplinary field.
 This program is overseen by the Institute of Biosciences and Bioengineering (IBB) and an executive committee composed of members from any of the participating departments.

 Master's Program